Assessing Office 365 network connectivity

 If you're evaluating Office 365 and aren't sure where to begin with your network assessment or have found network design challenges that you need assistance to overcome, please work with your Microsoft account team.

-The Office 365 Network Onboarding tool is a proof of concept (POC) network assessment tool that runs basic connectivity tests against your Office 365 tenant and makes specific network design recommendations for optimal Office 365 performance.
+The Microsoft 365 connectivity test is a proof of concept (POC) network assessment tool that runs basic connectivity tests against your Office 365 tenant and makes specific network design recommendations for optimal Office 365 performance.
 The tool highlights common large enterprise network perimeter design choices which are useful for Internet web browsing but impact the performance of large SaaS applications such as Office 365.

 The Network Onboarding tool does the following: